 While a public health educator’s work can make an impact around the world, there is a proven need for these types of professionals in the United States.
-According to the Bureau of Labor Statistics, job growth for health educators in America is expected to increase by 17% through 2030, nearly double the growth for all occupations.
+According to the Bureau of Labor Statistics, job growth for health educators in America is expected to increase by 12% through 2031, more than double the growth for all occupations.

 If you are interested in promoting health living, you will find information on becoming a health educator below, including: